-Bursera Simaruba adapts very well to different habitats, saline or calcareous soils, that’s why it is used as a street tree in coastal areas; and it is very tolerant to winds, recommended as a hurricane resistant species in South Florida.
-The hexane extracts of its leaves are said to have anti-inflammatory properties.
-Its bark is used as an antidote to Metopium toxiferum that grows in the same habitat and causes extreme irritations similar to poison ivy.
+Bursera Simaruba (red trunk-belize) adapts very well to different habitats, saline or calcareous soils, that’s why it is perfect as a street tree in coastal areas.
+It is very tolerant to winds, and is among the hurricane resistant species in South Florida.
+The hexane extracts of its leaves have anti-inflammatory properties.
+And its bark is an antidote to Metopium toxiferum that grows in the same habitat and causes extreme irritations similar to poison ivy.